QGEP/docs/de/_sources/installation-guide/database-initialization.txt

 You also have the option to restore the latest empty data model (no demo data).

-* Download the data model by going to https://github.com/QGEP/datamodel/releases and by downloading the latest `template_db.dump`.
+* Download the data model by going to https://github.com/QGEP/datamodel/releases/latest and by downloading the latest `qgep_vx.y.z_structure_with_value_lists.sql`.

 * In order to restore you can follow the steps from :ref:`restore-demomodel`, using the template data model instead of the demo data one.